 We have audited the internal control over financial reporting of West Corporation and subsidiaries (the "Company") as of December 31, 2014, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at SchoolMessenger (acquired on April 21, 2014), Health Advocate Inc. (acquired on June 13, 2014), 911 Enable (acquired on September 2, 2014) and SchoolReach (acquired on November 3, 2014) and whose financial statements collectively constitute 3% of total revenues, 12% of total assets and 0.2% of income from continuing operations of the consolidated financial statements amounts as of and for the year ended December 31, 2014.
-Accordingly, our audit did not include internal control over financial reporting at SchoolMessenger, Health Advocate, 911 Enable or SchoolReach.
+As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at SchoolMessenger (acquired on April 21, 2014), Health Advocate Inc. (acquired on June 13, 2014), 911 Enable (acquired on September 2, 2014) and SchoolReach (acquired on November 3, 2014) and whose financial statements collectively constitute 3% of total revenues, 12% of total assets and 0.2% of income from continuing operations of the consolidated financial reporting at SchoolMessenger, Health Advocate, 911 Enable or SchoolReach.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.